ovanov/cosSim/README.md

-# cosSim - Compare your text files with cosine similarity
+# cosSim - See how similar your files are

 It is hard to determine how similar two text files are.
 Without much complication, cosSim uses simple tokenization and vectorization with which a word similarity can be calculated.